Harshithreddy-ux/Chronograph/README.md

-# ChronoGraph - AI-Powered Code Analysis & Visualization 🚀
+# ChronoGraph - AI-Powered Code Analysis & Visualization

 Interactive code dependency graph with AI-powered error detection and time-travel debugging.

+## How it works
+- Initially user uploads the python file
+- AI analysis is performed for detecting errors and suggesting improvements.
+- Based on the AI report in the previous step A Graph is created to visualize the code
+- Codes Blocks are highlighted based on ai report
+- Red -> Error is present ; Yellow -> suggested improvement.
+- On Selecting a Block user can ask ai at the Bottom right regarding that particualr section of Code
+- "Time Travel Debugger" - Shows the time taken to execute each function and also  flow of the Code

+## Current Limitations
+- Upload becomes slow if the current demand for the model used in the code is spiked (FREE TIER LIMITATION).
+- Sometimes blocks in the graph might not be connected properly if current code's flow is improper

 ## Features

-- 📊 **Beautiful Dependency Graphs** - Visualize code structure with smooth bezier curves
+- **Beautiful Dependency Graphs** - Visualize code structure with smooth bezier curves
-- 🤖 **AI Error Detection** - Gemini-powered analysis finds bugs and suggests improvements
+- **AI Error Detection** - Gemini-powered analysis finds bugs and suggests improvements
-- ⏱️ **Time-Travel Debugger** - Step through execution flow like a movie
+- **Time-Travel Debugger** - Step through execution flow like a movie
-- 💬 **AI Code Tutor** - Chat with AI about your codebase
+- **AI Code Tutor** - Chat with AI about your codebase
-- 🎨 **Modern UI** - Gradient backgrounds, animated particles, professional design
+- **Modern UI** - Gradient backgrounds, animated particles, professional design

 ## Quick Start